dokku/dokku/docs/deployment/user-management.md

 ## Granting other Unix user accounts Dokku access

-Any Unix user account which belongs to the 'sudo' Unix group can run Dokku.
+Any Unix user account which belongs to the `sudo` Unix group can run Dokku.
 However, you may want to give them Dokku access but not full sudo privileges.

 To allow other Unix user accounts to be able to run Dokku commands, without giving them full sudo access, modify your sudoers configuration.